Azure/azure-quickstart-templates/tlg-base-config_3-vm/README.md

 + **ADDC VM**: Windows Server 2012 R2 VM configured as a domain controller and DNS with static private IP address
 + **App Server VM**: Windows Server 2012 R2 VM joined to the domain
 + **Client VM**: Windows 10 client joined to the domain
++ **Storage account**: Disgnostics storage account.
+ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
 + **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address
 + **Network interfaces**: 1 NIC per VM